Trinitro21/tpv/README.md

 * `rightclickontwofingertap`
 	Whether a rightclick should be simulated if the user taps with two fingers.
 	Default is 0.
+* `rightclickmethod`
+	Possibilities are `xtest` and `command`.
+	Whether a rightclick should be simulated with XTest or with a user-defined command.
+	Default is `xtest`.
+* `rightclickcommand`
+	The command to run when executing a rightclick if `rightclickmethod` is set to `command`.
+	Default is an empty string.
 * `fixedwidth`
 	Whether or not the point should use a fixed width or get touch size info from `ABS_MT_TOUCH_MAJOR`.
 	Pressure sensitivity is not available when using XInput2 for input.